 The boy in the video is now a 24-year-old man.
 He clearly recalls the sunny day in July 1995 when he met the Bosnian Serb military commander who gave him chocolate.

-"I was 8 and I didn't know what was going on or who Ratko Mladic was," Izudin Alic told The Associated Press in an exclusive interview Tuesday.
+"I was 8 and I didn't know what was going on or who Ratko Mladic was," Izudin Alic told The Associated Press in an exclusive interview.

-Mladic, 69, was captured last week by Serbian intelligence agents after 16 years on the run, and the U.N. war crimes tribunal in The Hague plans to try him on charges of genocide.
-Mladic was flown Tuesday to the Netherlands after judges rejected his appeal to block an extradition order.
+Mladic, 69, was captured May 26 by Serbian intelligence agents after 16 years on the run and the U.N. war crimes tribunal in The Hague plans to try him on charges of genocide and war crimes.

 In 1995, Alic was among thousands of Bosnian Muslims who fled to the Srebrenica area seeking the protection of U.N. troops.
 That July evening, he joined other kids flocking to a field where they heard an important soldier was handing out chocolate.